 There are a series of methods for making Lloyds Bank direct investments for prospective investors to choose from.
 There is a Share Dealing ISA, Share Dealing Account, Investment ISA, and Investment Account.

-With ISAs, it is worth contacting a professional customs-approved ISA manager.
+With ISAs, it is worth contacting a professional customs-approved ISA manager for the latest ISA rates and changes.
 You can find a list of their services on the official Lloyds Banking Group website.

 Share Dealing ISA